Skynet966/TypeScript-Learnings/README.md

 # TypeScript-Learnings

-This is a basic plus project to understand more advanced concepts in categories manner and take a deep look inside typescript.
+This is a basic plus project to understand more advanced concepts in categorize manner and take a deep look inside typescript.

 #### Run cmd: node ./build/<filename>.js